tloimu/adapt-ffb-joy/README.md

 Work is going on to extend the support to MS Sidewinder Force Feedback Wheel also.
 Some basic support already exists in the project.

 For more information, see [Adapt-ffb-joy Wiki] (https://github.com/tloimu/adapt-ffb-joy/blob/wiki/README.md)

+The firmware software project is configured to compile for ATmega32U4 with WinAVR-20100110 or newer version.